ej-1/loot-fe-technical/README.md

 # Front-End Technical Test

-NOTE: This repository only holds the code to spin up a server, to set up the API necessary to complete this coding challenge
+NOTE: rThis repository only holds the code to spin up a server, to set up the API necessary to complete this coding challenge

 You must use [ReactJS](https://reactjs.org/) to complete this challenge.